Dog Insomnia: Tips to Help a Restless Dog

 If you think insomnia is solely a human issue, then you might be surprised to hear that it is not.
 Restless dogs can suffer from sleepless nights too, and dog insomnia can be as frustrating for pets as it is for humans.
 Remarkably, many of the reasons that humans suffer from insomnia are the same reasons that cause dogs to be unable to sleep.

 Insomnia typically manifests in dogs as they age or as a result of a behavioral problem like anxiety or stress.
 The odd sleepless night can be completely normal, especially as dogs seem to spend a large part of the day snoozing.
-However, if you notice that your dog doesn’t seem to be sleeping properly for days on end, then it something that you want to address as soon as possible.
+However, if you notice that your dog doesn’t seem to be sleeping properly for days on end, then it is something that you want to address as soon as possible.

-If you have recently moved or you have only just adopted your dog and brought him home, then you need to allow for them to settle into their surroundings so that they can fully relax.
+If you have recently moved or you have only just adopted your dog and brought him home, then you need to allow them to settle into their surroundings so they can fully relax.
 Don’t forget that a dog’s hearing is especially sensitive, so any unfamiliar noise can cause them to remain alert and guarded.

 Implement an Exercise Routine

-As dogs lead relatively simple lives, their goals are not very complex.
-They look forward to mealtimes, playtime, and, of course, walkies!
+Dogs lead relatively simple lives, and their goals and joys of life are not very complex to learn and understand once we become more ‘in tune’ with our individual dog.
+They look forward to mealtimes, playtime, and, of course, walks!
 When you think about how often you walk your dog from this point of view, you can understand just how important exercise is for them and it is something that they will crave all day until it happens.

-Provide a Calm Home Environment
+Provide a Calm Sleep Environment

 If you have ever had an argument in front of your dog, then you will know exactly what effect this can have on him.
 Dogs will always pick up on emotions and they are highly affected by loud noise or tension.
 If your dog is having trouble sleeping, then you can provide some relief by ensuring that the space they sleep in is calm, quiet and safe.